The Hague: Religion

 Just under half of The Hague's population identifies with a religious group.
 The two most popular religions are Christianity (29%) and Islam (14.1%).
 Religiosity is higher among people with a recent migration background from Indonesia, Turkey, Morocco, and Suriname.
 Islam is the most common religion among people with a Turkish or Moroccan migration background.
 Among people of Surinamese heritage, there is more religious diversity, with Hinduism being the most common.
-Of The Hague's native Dutch population, most religious people adhere to Christianity.
+Of The Hague's native Dutch population, most people adhere to Christianity.
 Just under 40% of the population of The Hague regularly attends a house of worship.